dsp-jetpack/JetPack/doc/deployment_guide.md

     ```

     b.
-Initiate an SSH session to the active Controller, as heat-admin.
+Initiate an SSH session to the active controller, as heat-admin.

     c.
 Find the instances by executing the following command: